dbak91/RdpOneClick/README.md

 # **RDP Auto Click Tool**

-##  New
-Localisation now universal.

 ## **Overview**

 Automates clicking through the new RDP security prompt to revert to the old double-click-and-type UX.

 ## Latest
+Localisation now universal.
+(Prior was restricted to English).

 V5.0 Now comes with a gui set up wizard!

 Download both exes then configure the setup wizard to point to Desktop, RdpAutoClick.exe and the target .rdp file, select desired options and press create shortcut.